Fares Fair: Legal challenge

-In addition, Bromley Council also initiated a legal challenge against London Transport itself, that it had no right to reduce its fares on the back of such an unlawful subsidy scheme.
+In addition, Bromley Council initiated a legal challenge against London Transport itself, saying that it had no right to reduce its fares on the back of such an unlawful subsidy scheme.

 The court's decision was that the GLC's fares fair policy was unlawful for all the reasons given by Bromley and had to be discontinued.
-That the supplementary rate demands issued by the GLC were void and no ratepayer had to pay them (the GLC were required to refund any ratepayer who had already paid).
+It found that the supplementary rate demands issued by the GLC were void and that no ratepayer had to pay them (the GLC was required to refund any ratepayer who had already paid).

-London Transport were similarly instructed that their reduction of the fares was unlawful (as it was dependent on an unlawful subsidy), and the fares had to be restored to a level where the buses and underground were self funding.
+London Transport was similarly instructed that its reduction of the fares was unlawful (as it was dependent on an unlawful subsidy), and the fares had to be restored to a level where the buses and underground were self funding.

-As a direct result, the fares on both the buses and underground were raised to a level that was significantly higher than fares pre-reduction.
+As a direct result, the fares on both the buses and Underground were raised to a level that was significantly higher than fares pre-reduction.
 This was because London Transport had to recover the shortfall in income resulting from the fare reduction which it had expected to receive from the GLC but was no longer going to receive.